-- 1. Players are numbered from 0 through 3.
-Each player has a corresponding missile whose number is 4 greater than that of its parent player, thus missiles are numbered 4 through 7.
-In the BUMP function, the "playfields" are numbered from 8 through 11, corresponding to actual playfields 0 through 3.
-(Note: Playfields are actually COLORs on the main GRAPHICS screen, and can be PLOTted, PRINTed, etc). - There is some inconsistency in which way is "UP".
-PLOT, DRAWTO, POKE, MOVE, etc are aware that 0,0 is the top left of the screen and that vertical position numbering increases as you go down the screen.
+- Players are numbered from Ø through 3.
+Each player has a corresponding missile whose number is 4 greater then that of its parent player, thus missiles are numbered 4 through 7.
+In the BUMP function, the "playfields" are numbered from 8 through 11, corresponding to actual playfields Ø through 3.
+(Note: playfields are actually COLORs on the main GRAPHICS screen, and can be PLOTted, PRINTed, etc). - 2.
+There is some inconsistency in which way is "UP".
+PLOT, DRAWTO, POKE, MOVE, etc are aware that Ø,Ø is the top left of the screen and that vertical position numbering increases as you go down the screen.
 PMMOVE and VSTICK, however, do only relative screen positioning, and define "+" to be UP and "-" to be DOWN.
-[If this really bothers you please let us know!]. - 3. "pmnum" is an abbreviation for Player-Missile NUMber and must be a number from 0 to 3 (for players) or 4 to 7 (for missiles).
+[If this really bothers you please let us know!]. - "pmnum" is an abbreviation for Player-Missile NUMber and must be a number from Ø to 3 (for players) or 4 to 7 (for missiles).